Oscar Attendees At Four Seasons Are Gifted Axe-Throwing Experience With An Open Bar

 And though the bar is open, you cannot take any drinks onto the range.

 Enthusiasts say that it’s best to think of the sport as a higher energy version of darts with the same kind of stress relief.
-And the range already has celebrity enthusiasts like Oscar winner Holly Hunter, and actors, Karen Gillan, Jack Falahee, Christine Baranski and celebrity chef and host, Anne Burrell.
+And the range already has celebrity enthusiasts like Oscar winner Holly Hunter, and actors Karen Gillan, Jack Falahee, Christine Baranski, and celebrity chef and host, Anne Burrell.

 The venue is one part hunting lodge, one part and one part gym with the feeling that you are no longer in Brooklyn, and certainly not in a warehouse.